Starbucks workers at 3 more NY stores vote to unionize

 The vote count was delayed for two weeks after Starbucks filed a request for review with the labor board.
 The Seattle-based coffee giant argued that its Buffalo-area stores should vote as a group on the issue of unionization, rather than individually, to avoid labor instability across stores that may share employees.
 The NLRB on Monday ruled against the request, saying it saw no issues.

-The company has actively fought unionization, saying its more than 8,000 company-owned U.S. stores function best when Starbucks works directly with employees, which the company calls “partners.”

-It was the second round of union votes involving Starbucks stores in Buffalo, where the spreading efforts to unionize first took hold.
+This was the second round of union votes involving Starbucks stores in Buffalo, where the spreading efforts to unionize first took hold.
 Two stores voted in favor of unionizing in December.
 A suburban Phoenix location last month became the first store outside New York to organize.

 They are the first Starbucks-owned stores in the U.S. to be represented by a union since the 1980s when the United Food and Commercial Workers union represented workers at six stores in the Seattle area for several years.